TheRetroMike/Hoosat/README.md

 ## What is Hoosat Network

-Hoosat Network is an attempt at a proof-of-work cryptocurrency with instant confirmations and sub-second block times.
+Hoosat Network is an attempt at a ASIC resistant proof-of-work cryptocurrency with instant confirmations and sub-second block times.
 It is fork of Kaspa and based on the [the PHANTOM protocol](https://eprint.iacr.org/2018/104.pdf), a generalization of Nakamoto consensus.

 ## Requirements